HDSCS Annual O & R Workshop

 "Thank you for giving me the opportunity to see the Loma Ridge EOC and thanks for all you do for our people and for our hospitals.
 As the Board of Supervisors, we just sent a letter to our President in support of his efforts on anti-terrorism.
 We listed in it a number of things we do as a county to prepare and be prepared for disasters, in this case due to terrorism but it goes on to other areas.
 We cited the fact that Mike Carona is the only Sheriff in the nation on the Homeland Defense Advisory Council of the federal government.
 We have great coordination among our sheriffs, our police officers, the fire departments, the private sector and personal volunteers such as you.
 We also mentioned the hospitals and ambulance services.
 Although we didn't mention your group by name, you were there in a general way.
 Of course your focus is broader than just the anti-terrorism effort --- you respond to natural disasters and accidents too.
 I know that hams provide additional services, such as communications for servicemen and their families.
 It's all important, I very much appreciate it and I know that the people of Orange County appreciate it, too."

-U. S. Congressman Ed Royce addressed the 2002 workshop group at lunchtime.
-He represents California's 40th Congressional district and sits on the International Relations Committee.
+U. S. Congressman Ed Royce addressed the 2002 workshop group one year at lunchtime.
 In this photo, Congressman Royce (left) chats with HDSCS members (left to right) Paul Broden K6MHD, Richard Thompson WA6NOL, Ray Rittenhouse KF6WZN, Dennis Kidder W6DQ, and David Mofford W7KTS.

 "Thank you for everything you do in tactical communications.
 Believe me, I have a real respect for the power of Amateur Radio, especially during emergencies.
 We're all awakening to the fact that we need to have better emergency response, and we must be attentive to the needs of those who volunteer their time to that purpose.
 That was one of the reasons that we passed a bill to remove liability for those of you that are involved in this important function, to make certain that when you are doing your best in responding to an emergency, there isn't an ambulance chaser out there trying to respond to you. ...
 I again just want to express my appreciation for everything you do."